Connecting people to nature

 Hannah Brightley

-Nature Recovery Coordinator
+Nature Recovery Programme Manager

 Hannah, with her background in environmental science and project management, enjoys bringing people together to achieve positive outcomes for nature.
 Before joining NTUK, she worked with Auckland Council's stormwater department, looking at opportunities for nature-based solutions and green infrastructure.
 Connecting people with nature is her passion, even spending a season as a hiking guide on one of New Zealand’s Great Walks, the Milford Track.
 She is excited to be apart of both the Protected Landscapes Partnership, and National Trails UK, looking for opportunities for nature recovery along the trail corridor.